hongyuanmei/HMEIatJHU.github.io/_pages/about.md

 layout: about
 title: about
 permalink: /
-description: <a href="#">Affiliations</a>.
-Address.
-Contacts.
-Moto.
-Etc.
+description:
+  Research Assistant Professor.
+Toyota Technological Institute at Chicago
 profile:
   align: right
-  image: prof_pic.jpg
+  image: atbbg-draw.jpeg
   address: >
-    <p>555 your office number</p>
-    <p>123 your address street</p>
-    <p>Your City, State 12345</p>
+    <p>Office 427</p>
+    <p>6045 S Kenwood Ave</p>
+    <p>Chicago, IL 60637</p>

 news: true  # includes a list of news items
-selected_papers: true # includes a list of papers marked as "selected={true}"
+# selected_papers: true # includes a list of papers marked as "selected={true}"
-social: true  # includes social icons at the bottom of the page
+social: false  # includes social icons at the bottom of the page
 ---

-Write your biography here.
-Tell the world about yourself.
-Link to your favorite [subreddit](http://reddit.com){:target="\_blank"}.
-You can put a picture in, too.
-The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder.

-Put your address / P.O. box / other info right below your picture.
-You can also disable any these elements by editing `profile` property of the YAML header of your `_pages/about.md`.
-Edit `_bibliography/papers.bib` and Jekyll will render your [publications page](/al-folio/publications/) automatically.

-Link to your social media connections, too.
-This theme is set up to use [Font Awesome icons](http://fortawesome.github.io/Font-Awesome/){:target="\_blank"} and [Academicons](https://jpswalsh.github.io/academicons/){:target="\_blank"}, like the ones below.
-Add your Facebook, Twitter, LinkedIn, Google Scholar, or just disable all of them.
+I am a computer scientist.
+I am currently working as a Research Assistant Professor at Toyota Technological Institute at Chicago (TTIC).
+My research interests are rooted in designing machine learning models and algorithms to solve challenging real-world problems.
+My current focus is modelling sequential data, which is essential in time-stamped event prediction and natural language understanding.

+**I am looking for talented undergrad/Masters/PhD students to work with on research projects about modeling time series and human natural languages.
+If you are interested, please reach out to me.**